Reformed Government of the Republic of China: History

-After the retreat of KMT forces from Nanjing in 1938, and from their defeat in the Battle of Nanjing, the Japanese Imperial General Headquarters authorized the creation of a collaborationist regime to give the semblance of at least nominal local control over Japanese-occupied central and south China.
+After the retreat of Kuomintang forces from Nanjing in 1938, and from their defeat in the Battle of Nanjing, the Japanese Imperial General Headquarters authorized the creation of a collaborationist regime to give the semblance of at least nominal local control over Japanese-occupied central and south China.
 Northern China was already under a separate administration, the Provisional Government of the Republic of China, from December 1937.
 The Japanese Central China Area Army drafted plans that month to set up its own puppet government in the Lower Yangtze region.
 Several documents were made that laid out the details of providing it with financial support as well as the economic and political goals for forming the regime.
 The documents also acknowledged the eventual merger of the Provisional Government with the one in Central China.
 The task they focused on was recruiting political and military leaders to head the government.

 The first candidate to lead the government was Tang Shaoyi, a former Kuomintang leader who was in opposition to Chiang Kai-shek.
 He was willing to do it but the Japanese were not able to grant his demand to unite the Provisional Government under his leadership, and thus they decided to save him for a later date.
 However, Tang was assassinated not too long after that.
 They ended up finding and negotiating with Liang Hongzhi, a former Anhui clique politician of the early Republican era who had ties to Japan.
 He and several other recruited candidates met in Tokyo and it was later decided at a meeting on 19 February 1938 that the regime would use the old flag and anthem of the Chinese Republic (Beiyang Government).

-The Reformed Government of the Republic of China was established by Liang Hongzhi and others on 28 March 1938, and was assigned control of the provinces of Jiangsu, Zhejiang and Anhui as well as the two municipalities of Nanjing and Shanghai.
-The regime's manifesto pointed out the consequences of the Kuomintang government and thanked their Japanese allies for "rescuing" China, claiming that the Reformed Government was the solution.
-Its activities were carefully prescribed and overseen by “advisors” provided by the Japanese China Expeditionary Army.
+The Reformed Government of the Republic of China was established by Liang Hongzhi and others on 28 March 1938 at the National Great Hall, and was assigned control of the provinces of Jiangsu, Zhejiang and Anhui as well as the two municipalities of Nanjing and Shanghai.
+The regime's manifesto, called the "Manifesto of the Founding of the Reformed Government", pointed out the consequences of the Kuomintang government and thanked their Japanese allies for "rescuing" China, claiming that the Reformed Government was the solution, stating "its sole mandate being to restore territorial sovereignty to the prewar situation and return the ruptured relationship with our neighboring country to cordiality".
+The manifesto acknowledged the government's limited territorial reach, but insisted that this would end when it merged with the Provisional Government in the north.

+The government's activities were carefully prescribed and overseen by “advisors” provided by the Japanese China Expeditionary Army.
 The failure of the Japanese to give any real authority to the Reformed Government discredited it in the eyes of the local inhabitants, and made its existence of only limited propaganda utility to the Japanese authorities.

-The Reformed Government was, along with the Provisional Government of the Republic of China, merged into Wang Jingwei's Nanjing-based reorganized national government on 30 March 1940.
+The Reformed Government was, along with the Provisional Government of the Republic of China, merged into Wang Jingwei's Nanjing-based Reorganized National Government on 30 March 1940.